Crispy, Homemade Oven-Baked French Fries

 - Drain the potatoes, dry them thoroughly, then toss with olive oil and salt.

-- Arrange the potatoes on a baking sheet and cover tightly with foil.
+- Arrange the potatoes on an oiled baking sheet and cover tightly with foil.

 - Bake for 5 minutes, remove foil, and continue to bake for 20 to 25 minutes, rotating the pan after 10 minutes, until the fries are golden and crisp.